Reopening Mustang Mountain

 In preparation for the upcoming school year and the implementation of a technology-infused curriculum, all secondary campus teachers have gained more than 15 hours in Google educator certification training.
 The training includes navigation of Google classroom, G Suite and other helpful Google applications that teachers will implement in the classroom and online.
 The training will prepare teachers for a smooth transition between on-campus learning and remote learning.

 Every class has a Google Classroom — it will be the central educational hub on and off campus.
 Teachers and students will utilize in-person instruction while also enjoying the benefits of a streamlined online learning space to share lesson plans, assignments and additional educational items.

 CAC’s technology-infused educational model and curriculum allows students to utilize Google Classroom while in the school building, to access materials, review lessons and more.
 In addition to high-quality, in-person teaching, the use of Google Classroom through a technology-infused curriculum allows teachers to enhance and expand their instructional scope.

 Additional Online Tools

-In addition to the utilization of Google Classroom, CAC has invested in online curriculum software and digital textbooks and added network security software and live streaming capabilities (Swivl and Zoom).
+In addition to the utilization of Google Classroom, CAC invested in online curriculum software and digital textbooks and added network security software and live streaming capabilities (Swivl and Zoom).
 These resources allow for the seamless integration of off-campus students while giving on-campus students and teachers access to educational material while eliminating the need to share items.

 Transition to Remote Learning Campus Closure